-So, we will begin with the A series - the Jura entry level machines.
+So, we will begin with the ENA line - the Jura entry level machines.
 These are the most compact/slim line units, so when width/space is at a premium, these little Jura machines are ideal.

-The Jura A1 is an espresso only unit, producing 3 programmable sizes of black coffee with two different strength options, and if the occasional cappuccino is required, then a separate milk frother like the Jura automatic milk frother could be used.
+The Jura ENA 4 is an espresso only unit, it can produce 4 different black coffee specialities with three different strength options, and if the occasional cappuccino is required, then a separate milk frother like the Jura automatic milk frother could be used.

-The Jura A1 does not have a screen and all information is conveyed to the user by means of flashing symbols on the touch control panel on the top surface near the front.
+The Jura ENA 4 does not have a colour screen and all information is conveyed to the user by means of flashing symbols on the touch control panel on the front of the machine.

 This is the pattern that we will see repeated throughout the Jura range, where for each model letter designation: A, C, E, F, J, S and Z the higher number will indicate wider ranging control of the speciality drinks.